BowerMotorsport/Exhaust_Thermal_Wrap_template_generator-Blender/README.md

 1. Cut along the **RED outline** (not the blue reference line)
 2. Make the specified number of identical pieces
-3. Example: For 5 segments, cut 5 pieces from fiberglass and 5 from stainless
+3. Example: For 5 segments, cut 5 pieces from ceramic fibre and 5 from stainless
 Note: Overlap between the pieces will need to be accounted for on a case by case basis.